botbreeder/what-the-matrix-is/README.md

 a: b(c)
 ```

-Grouping things as ordered lists feels basic too, but it might be the original sin.
+Grouping things as ordered lists feels basic too, like `[a b c]`, but it might be the original sin.
 Thinking about it, OpenDDL as it is forces you to group values by type.
 It might be a good thing, in a [data-oriented design](https://www.dataorienteddesign.com/dodbook/).

 That's about it, on the syntax level.
 For now.
 OpenDDL provides almost everything else.
 We stay very declarative.